EricHier/dr-what/readme.md

 ## How can I participate?

 Technically, the current version is stable - so we don't need support there.
 When you are proficient with German medical terms, we would highly appreciate your support.
 Go to [/mitmachen](https://drwhat.de/mitmachen) and contact us.
-# Dr. What?

-> A webpage for translating your medical letters to an understandable language

-## Where is the software hosted?

-The software is currently hosted on [drwhat.de](https://drwhat.de).

-## How can I participate?

-Technically, the current version is stable - so we don't need support there.
-When you are proficient with German medical terms, we would highly appreciate your support.
-Go to [/mitmachen](https://drwhat.de/mitmachen) and contact us.

 ## What about other languages?